JohnLCaron/rlauxe/docs/notes/Verifier.md

     CVR : 1..N → (V ∪ *bad* ∪ ⊥)
     If CVR(i) == ⊥ the Prover does not claim to be able to retrieve i.

-* The CVRs have the identifier.
+* The CVRs have the ballot identifier.
-* The order of the CVRs may not be changed.
+* The CVRs may not be changed in any way after committment.
 * The CVRS may have multiple contests.
 * The CVR comittment must be made before the seed is drawn.
-* When we have CVRs, the style commitment is assumed to be zero when CVR(i) = notPresent, and one otherwise.

 **Verification 1.
-The Verifier must verify the identifiers are unique.**
+The Verifier must verify the ballot identifiers are unique.**

 ## 2. Proof Parameters